November 24, 2021

 As startups, we’re constantly swimming against the stream.
 As a startup ourselves, LiveFlow knows exactly what that’s like.
 However, we use our own tools, like the Google Sheets add-on, to collect, collate, measure, and review financial data.
 Then we use that information to revise our business plans accordingly.

 Startup life is exciting and there's a certain amount of uncertainty built into the process.
 It's definitely not for everyone.
 But if you are an entrepreneur, becoming a little bit obsessive about metrics like these, can help you to beat the odds.
+Speaking of metrics and strategies crucial to navigating the tumultuous waters of B2B entrepreneurship, this enlightening general B2B statistics meticulously curates pivotal statistics and insights.

 We're happy to be a small part of the process.
 So, if you are still struggling to get a handle on the numbers, take a look at our Google Sheets add-on and join the waitlist for the main product.
 They are designed to make the process faster, simpler and better.
 So, you can focus on setting goals, smashing them, and building the next big thing.